Lutyens Memorial Now

 In 1946 the Depot was organised as the 20th Primary Training Centre for the initial instruction of recruits of all arms, the further training of infantry recruits being carried out at an Infantry Training Centre.
 This system was replaced in April 1948 by the training of all recruits at central establishments and the Depot was reduced to a small cadre including the Regimental Headquarters and Museum.

-Depot reopened for the training of National Servicemen.
-With the end
+the Depot reopened for the training of National Servicemen.
+With the

 to requirements in the 1960s, sold to the Council and by 1968 it had